Last Updated on

 You can fix that with a plugin called Regenerate Thumbnails.

-MY CASE STUDY: I did install and activate Regenrate Thumbnails.
+MY CASE STUDY: I did install and activate Regenerate Thumbnails.
 You can also remove the thumbnails that you’re not using.
 Once you are done with it, you can simply deactivate.

 Your WordPress website is a fairly complex creature.
 It consists of a range of files and data rows.
 One way to make it work faster is to minimize the number of those files, thus minimizing the number of requests that your visitors’ browsers need to make to fetch the site.

 MY CASE STUDY: Since I’m not some WordPress guru – I used to ask an experienced web developer to do it at first, but now I let WPRocket take care of it.

 16. Use a content delivery network (CDN)

 A CDN is meant to take all the static media files that you have on your site (usually images and other uploads) and distribute them across a network of servers for faster delivery to your audience.

 Hooking up your site to a CDN can result in your site loading much, much faster and also result in reduced bandwidth consumption.

 Use Key CDN for maximum results (they are great alternative for Max CDN or StackpathCDN), or use a free cloudflare CDN with WPRocket

 MY CASE STUDY: I’m using a free Cloudflare CDN through WPRocket to speed up my site.
 It was turned OFF when I ran the speed test.
 For average WordPress users – it’s not essential.
 But if you’re running a site like Mashable or HuffingtonPost – it’s probably a MUST-HAVE.